passportxyz/passport-docs/pages/building-with-passport/passport-sdk-deprecated/getting-started.md

 #### [Writer ](https://github.com/gitcoinco/passport-sdk/tree/main/packages/writer)

-{% hint style="warning" %}
-The Writer is scheduled to be deprecated.
-Please consider building Stamp integrations into the Passport App at [https://github.com/gitcoinco/passport](https://github.com/gitcoinco/passport)
+**The Writer is scheduled to be deprecated.
+Please consider building Stamp integrations into the Passport App at [https://github.com/gitcoinco/passport](https://github.com/gitcoinco/passport)**
-{% endhint %}

 Writes to an authenticated DIDs Passport stream in Ceramic.&#x20;